Jens Hansen Lundager: Relocation

 After relocating to Mount Morgan, Lundager again established a photographic business.
 He also became a bookseller and stationery agent to supplement his income.

 He was a foundation member of the Mount Morgan Masonic Lodge in 1888 and its long-term treasurer.

 In 1905, Lundager was unanimously elected mayor at the Mount Morgan Town Council.
 Before being officially elected as mayor, Lundager was already an alderman with the council and was serving as acting mayor.
 Lundager was again elected mayor of Mount Morgan Town Council in 1906.

 His interest in politics also extended to a Federal level.
 Lundager was a candidate for a seat in the Australian Senate at the 1906 Federal Election winning over 47,000 votes.

 Throughout his time in Mount Morgan, Lundager was involved in the Mount Morgan Progress Association, the Mount Morgan School of Arts, the Mount Morgan Hospital Committee, the Mount Morgan Technical College, the Mount Morgan Boys' School Committee, the Mount Morgan Girls' School Committee, the Penny Savings Bank, the Gordon Club, the Mount Morgan Licensing Bench, the Mount Morgan Masonic Lodge, the Workers' Political Organisation and the Australian Workers' Association.

-Additionally, he was editor and part-proprietor of local newspaper Mount Morgan Argus for six years – a version of which is still being published today.
+Additionally, he was editor and part-proprietor of the local newspaper Mount Morgan Argus for six years – a version of which is still being published today.
 He was also vocal proponent for the Dawson Valley railway line.

 Following declining health including the re-emergence of tuberculosis, Lundager began to withdraw from his various public and political interests in Mount Morgan in 1912, following advice from doctors.
 In an article published in The Morning Bulletin, the writer inferred that Lundager's health was inevitably going to suffer due to the strenuous life he had led for many years, without taking a break.

 In 1919, Lundager made the decision to leave Mount Morgan and relocate to Sydney but not before his shop in Mount Morgan was ransacked in 1916 when thieves gained access to the premises through an unlocked window to steal various items, although they overlooked a number of valuable possessions during the break-in.